He’s Not Meeting My Needs…

 “You don’t get to tell people how to love you; you get to choose if you want to participate in the way they love.”
 Tracy Kaufmann

 We’ve all been in relationships where our needs aren’t being met.
 It’s frustrating and even maddening at times.
 We can’t understand why it’s so damn difficult?
 As women, it’s not like we’re asking to get in a private jet and go to Paris this weekend.
+We simply want:

 In my first marriage, there came a point about eight years in when I wanted affection and more connection in my marriage.
 That wasn’t what we had ever done together; that wasn’t the implied agreement between us when we got together and decided to marry.
 Many women might see that as my husband not meeting my needs.

 I had communicated with him what I was longing for and although he tried to give me what I needed, it wasn’t something in him to give (and frankly, I wasn’t great at receiving it when he made the attempt).
 That didn’t make him a bad husband or a bad person; but it did make us a couple that wanted very different things in our marriage.

 Not knowing all that I know now, there weren’t a lot of things I did well in un-winding that marriage.
 But one thing I didn’t do is try to contort him into someone who he wasn’t so that I could get my needs met.
 I saw and appreciated him for who he was (and who he was not) and made the very difficult and painful decision that the relationship, from my perspective, was now complete.

 By all accounts, my ex-husband is very happily re-married and with someone that thinks the way he loves is absolutely perfect.
 He deserves that and I don’t know her, but I’m certain she does too.